The Death of Marcus Aurelius

 A life of temperance, of moderation, and of simplicity makes complete sense in my head.
 It has also, whenever I have found the discipline to practice it, been the most peaceful and satisfying kind of life I have ever known.

-It’s hardly as if my intellect is in open war with my passions; I both know and feel the true and the good in it, deep downside inside of me.
+It’s hardly as if my intellect is in open war with my passions; I both know and feel the true and the good in it, deep down inside of me.
 The mind and the heart both agree, giving me that firm and contented nod of approval.

 So where is that itch coming from?
 Why do I find that itch so hard to scratch?